-All talks and training incorporate an engaging mix lectures, video and other media, and when time permits, discussion and activities that promote experiential learning.
+Most talks and trainings incorporate an engaging mix of lecture, video and other media, and when time permits, discussion and activities that promote experiential learning.

 My clinical consultation clients include people in early to later stages of healing, who are seeking help with a variety of issues, including: